sb2345/okckd.github.io/source/_posts/leetcode/2014-05-12-Longest-Valid-Parentheses.md

 	</tr>
 </table>

-### Analysis
+### Solution

 __There are 2 ways to solve this problem__, stack and DP.
-I will __not cover DP for now__, but this can be a future task.

-There are various way to solve this problem with stack.

-### Solution

 __Stack method 1 is more straight-forward__ (code shown below).
 The idea is to keep a stack of "(" indexes, and another variable called "last". __Note that only ")" can violates a pattern__.
 So whenever I see a "(", just push to stack.
-When the pattern is violated by a ")", I update last.
+When the pattern is violated by a ")", I update "last".
 The code explains itself very well.
 If not, [look here](http://discuss.leetcode.com/questions/212/longest-valid-parentheses/1488)

 __Stack method 2 is more tricky__.
 This time I will not only push the index of "(" to stack, but also the index of ")" when the pattern got violated.
 It's hard to explain, and hard to think of at first.